 * Priceline profit beats expectations, but outlook weak

 * Futures up: Dow 64 pts, S&P 3.8 pts, Nasdaq 6 pts

 NEW YORK, May 10 (Reuters) - U.S. stock index futures edged higher on Friday as the market's recent momentum returned, putting equities on track for a strong week that repeatedly took indexes to record highs.

-Still, investors expect shares to generally trend higher given the Federal Reserve's accommodative monetary environment and encouraging data on the labor market, including jobless claims on Thursday and last week's payroll report.
+* Still, investors expect shares to generally trend higher given the Federal Reserve's accommodative monetary environment and some encouraging data on the labor market.

-For the week, the Dow is up 0.7 percent, the S&P is 0.8 percent higher and the Nasdaq has gained 0.9 percent.
+* For the week, the Dow is up 0.7 percent, the S&P is up 0.8 percent and the Nasdaq is up 0.9 percent.
 It is the third week of gains for all three.

 * Priceline.com Inc late Thursday reported first-quarter earnings that beat expectations, though its second-quarter outlook disappointed.